Cell Biology, Genetics

-Dr. Hunter is also a professor of microbiology, of molecular and cellular biology, and of cell biology and human anatomy at the University of California, Davis, and a member of the UC Davis Comprehensive Cancer Center.
+Dr. Hunter is a professor in the Department of Microbiology & Molecular Genetics in the College of Biological Sciences at the University of California, Davis.
+He holds secondary appointments in the Departments of Molecular & Cellular Biology (College of Biological Sciences) and Cell Biology and Human Anatomy (School of Medicine) and is a member of the UC Davis Comprehensive Cancer Center.
 Dr. Hunter was an HHMI early career scientist from 2009 to 2013.

 For a damaged chromosome, "getting by with a little help from my friends" means using other chromosomes as repair templates.
 At the University of California, Davis, geneticist Neil Hunter is elucidating the molecular mechanisms of this template-directed repair process known as homologous recombination.
 The exchange of genetic material that can accompany recombination is central to reproduction and evolution; defects in this process can cause birth defects and diseases such as cancer.

 Chromosomes come in pairs: each cell contains closely related maternal and paternal chromosomes, and before a cell divides each chromosome duplicates to produce an identical "sister."
 In most cells of the body (the somatic cells), the identical sister chromosome is the preferred recombination template, but in germline cells, maternal and paternal chromosomes must undergo recombination before they can be distributed into sperm and egg cells.
 Hunter is providing fundamental insights into the complex regulation of recombination in somatic and germline cells.